Marion Terry: Career

 Terry's first professional stage appearance was in July 1873 as Ophelia in a production of Hamlet directed by Tom Taylor in Manchester.
 Her first West End appearance came in October 1873 as Isabelle in a farce by John Maddison Morton, A Game of Romps at the Olympic Theatre, in the company of Henry Neville.
 This was followed by the role of Lady Valeria in Morton's All that Glitters Is Not Gold at the same theatre.
-In 1874, she was Hero in Shakespeare's Much Ado about Nothing at the Olympic.
+In 1874, she was Hero in Shakespeare's Much Ado About Nothing at the Olympic.
 She then played a season at the Strand Theatre, and in 1875 appeared in Weak Woman by H. J. Byron.

 Terry next joined the company at the Haymarket Theatre and became a protege of W. S. Gilbert, soon appearing in several of his plays, including Dan'l Druce, Blacksmith (1876) as Dorothy, The Palace of Truth (1876 revival), Pygmalion and Galatea (1877 revival) and Engaged (1877), creating the role of Belinda Treherne with great success.
+Critics praised her for her "deadpan" humor, and audiences were "helpless with laughter at her novel approach and immaculate timing".
 Also during that period, she first appeared in The Danischeffs, adapted by Lord Newry (1876), Fame by C. M. Rae (1877), Charles XII by James Planché (1877 revival), The Vagabond, by Gilbert (1878), Two Orphans (1878), The Crushed Tragedian, and My Little Girl by Dion Boucicault.
 In 1879 she moved to the Prince of Wales's Theatre under the management of the Bancrofts and then moved with the company to the Haymarket, performing in revivals of T. W. Robertson's comedies, including as Blanche Haye in Ours and Bella in School.
 In 1879 she also appeared as Mabel in Duty by James Albert and the title role in Gretchen by Gilbert.